 Interested in becoming a tutor?

 The Educational Support Services Program is looking for tutors in all subjects.
 Math, science, economics, statistics, business and psychology are the most requested subjects.
-Tutors usually average between two and four hours per week but that can vary depending upon student requests, student need and scheduling.
-Tutors are paid between $10 and $15 per hour, depending upon experience.
+Tutors usually average around five hours per week but that can vary depending upon student requests, student need and scheduling.
+Salary will commensurate with education and experience.

 Reminders for current tutors: